-By an order dated November 12, 2020, SEBI revoked its Interim orders read with Confirmatory Order gua Best Healthcare Pvt.
+By an order dated November 12, 2020, SEBI revoked its Interim orders read with Confirmatory Order qua Best Healthcare Pvt.
 Ltd., Fern Healthcare Pvt.
 Ltd. and Modland Wears Pvt.
 Ltd. and directed that the ongoing proceedings against them be substituted with adjudication proceedings.
 The order expressly clarified that the Company and FHsL were at liberty to pursue remedies under law, as deemed appropriate by them, against the abovementioned entities in respect of their role in the diversion of funds.
 A Show-Cause Notice (SCN-1) was issued by SEBI to various entities including the Company and FHsL on November 20, 2020.
 In the SCN-1, it was inter-alia alleged that the consolidated financials of the Company at the relevant period were untrue and misleading for the shareholders of the Company and the Company had circumvented certain provisions of the SEBI Act, Securities Contracts (Regulation) Act, 1956, and certain SEBI regulations.
-In response, a ioint representation/reply was filed by the Company and FHsL on December 28, 2020 praying for quashing of the SCN-1 by inter alia reiterating that the Company and FHsL, were in fact victims of the schemes of the erstwhile Promoters (Malvinder Mohan Singh and Shivinder Mohan Singh) and justice, equity and fairness demands that the victim ought not be punished for the offences of the wrongdoers.
+In response, a joint representation/reply was filed by the Company and FHsL on December 28, 2020 praying for quashing of the SCN-1 by inter alia reiterating that the Company and FHsL, were in fact victims of the schemes of the erstwhile Promoters (Malvinder Mohan Singh and Shivinder Mohan Singh) and justice, equity and fairness demands that the victim ought not be punished for the offences of the wrongdoers.
 All acts impugned in the SCN-1 relate to the period when the erstwhile Promoters controlled the affairs of Company and FHsL and the erstwhile Promoters are no longer involved in the affairs of the Company and FHsL.
 The erstwhile Promoters were responsible for financial misrepresentation and not the Company and FHsL.
 Post resignation of the erstwhile Promoters in February 2018, the Board of Directors of the Company, solely comprising independent Directors looked after its welfare until a new promoter, invested and took control of the Company, till such time as the new promoters of the Company (i.e. NTK Venture Pte.
 Ltd.) assumed control of the Company pursuant to a preferential allotment which was approved by the Competition Commission of India and SEBI which approved the open offer which was triggered by such preferential allotment.
 Any adverse orders against the Company and FHsL would harm their existing shareholders, employees and creditors.
 The Company and FHsL have taken substantial legal actions against the erstwhile Promoters and significant steps to recover the diverted amounts.
 Oral submissions in response to the SCN were made in a personal hearing before the SEBI Whole Time Member on January 20, 2021 and written submissions were filed.
 SEBI has passed an order dated April 19, 2022 w.r.t SCN -1 and directed the Company & FHsL to pursue the measures taken to recover the amount of INR 397.12 Crores (approx.) along with the interest from erstwhile Promoters; & Audit Committee to regularly monitor the progress of such measures and report the same to Board of Directors at regular intervals.
-SEBI has imposed a penalty of Rupees 1 Crore and Rupees 50 lakh on Company and FHsL respectively.
-Lawyers are evaluating the outcome, implications and next steps w.r.t to Order dated April 19, 2022.
+SEBI has imposed a penalty of Rupees 100 lacs and Rupees 50 lacs on Company and FHsL respectively.
+The Company and FHsL have filed an appeal against the order dated April 19, 2022 before Hon'ble Securities Appellate Tribunal, Mumbai.
+SEBI has been directed to file its response to the said appeal.